Dambana Vedda Village – Abode of the Aborigines (දඹාන ආදිවාසී ගම්මානය)

 “Wannila Aththo” at Dambana

-Dambana Vedda Village, the primary home of the last surviving aboriginal people of Sri Lanka, lies about 20 kms from Mahiyangana on the boarders of the Maduru Oya Wildlife Reservation.
+Dambana Vedda Village, considered the principal settlement of the last surviving aboriginal community of Sri Lanka, lies about 20 kilometers from Mahiyangana on the border of the Maduru Oya Wildlife Reservation.
+The village can be reached by traveling inland from Mahiyangana toward the forested dry zone that stretches along the eastern boundary of the reservation.

 Also See